Gowthamguna01/Gowthamguna01/README.md

 👋 Hi, I’m @Gowthamguna01 🦄

-- 👀 I’m passionate about coding, especially in JavaScript and Python.
-As a Python full-stack developer, I love building dynamic applications that enhance user experience.
+- 👀 I’m passionate about coding, especially in Java, JavaScript and Python.
+As a Passionate full-stack developer, I love building dynamic applications that enhance user experience.

 - 🌱 I’m currently learning new frameworks and technologies to deepen my understanding of web development and expand my skill set.